Understanding Office Furniture Measurements

 When measuring furniture be sure to measure when facing the item in question, as though you were going to use it.

-- Width (W): The measurement of the item from left to right (when facing the front of the piece of furniture)
+- Width (W): The measurement from left to right (when facing the front of the piece of furniture)

 - Height: (H): The measurement of the item from the floor (if freestanding) to the very top of the product